Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

-Recordkeeping, performance validation, preventative maintenance and function checks, automated calibration/verification, internal statistical quality control, and external quality control.
+The components are recordkeeping, performance validation, preventative maintenance and function checks, automated calibration and verification, internal statistical quality control, and external quality control.

 90. What are the reasons for drawing an ABG?

-Sudden, unexplained dyspnea, acute shortness of breath/tachypnea, abnormal breath sounds, cyanosis, heavy use of accessory muscles, changes in ventilator settings, CPR, diffuse infiltrates in, chest x-ray, sudden cardiac arrhythmias, and acute hypotension.
+The reasons for drawing an ABG are: Sudden unexplained dyspnea, acute shortness of breath or tachypnea, abnormal breath sounds, cyanosis, heavy use of accessory muscles, changes in ventilator settings, CPR, diffuse infiltrates in the chest x-ray, sudden cardiac arrhythmias, and acute hypotension.

 91. What does the blood gas machine accuracy depend on?